 - Potato mashers!
 They help break down large chunks without pureeing like an immersion blender does.
 I like this one and this one (that second one is actually a pastry blender, but they don’t make the potato masher version any more.
 The pastry blender version is great for small batches of jam, though).

 - Skinny silicone spatulas!
 They are the perfect tool for easing air bubbles out of pickles and whole canned fruit because they can slip in without doing a lot of damage.

-- Paper towels or reusable cloth towels, like these from Athena Creates.
+- Paper towels or washable kitchen cloths.
 I use these for wiping jar rims, cleaning up spills, and generally controlling the mess of canning.

 As you’ve read through this post, you’ve probably noticed that a number of the things I call for are items that already exist in your kitchen.
 And if you don’t have exactly what I’m recommending, chances are you have something similar.
 Truly, it’s a kitchen task that many are already equipped to do.